-Delicious easy Okra stir fry with spices.
+Delicious easy Okra stir fry with a blend of aromatic spices.

 This is a Goan (Indian Recipe) okra stir-fry, locally known as Bhende Bhaji.